class Transaction

 * This is just a wrapper method to rollback whatever transaction stack we are

-* currently in, which is managed by the connection object itself.
-Note that
+* currently in, which is managed by the TransactionManager.
+Note that logging

-* logging needs to happen after a transaction has been rolled back or the log
+* needs to happen after a transaction has been rolled back or the log

 * messages will be rolled back too.